Kesymaru/js3-19-pomodoro/README.md

 This is the solution for the Javascript Pomodoro exercice

 ## JS Code
-This code uses es6 classes, Mediator, Singleton and Module retrive desing patterns
+This code uses es6 classes, Mediator, Singleton and Module Retrieve desing patterns

 ## CSS
 This project uses materialize for the css